The project configuration using RSLOGIX 5000 programming software:

 The symbol is:-

-This command is used when a work order control system requires only one logic condition.
+2.LOAD NOT:- This command is used when a work order control system requires only one logic condition.
 This is similar to NC relay contacts.

 The symbol is:-